algattik/powerbi-tom-databricks/README.md

 # powerbi-tom-databricks
 Programming the Power BI Table Object Model to connect to Databricks tables and automate the generation of a tabular model.

-This demo uses the Azure Databricks [TPC-H sample dataset](https://learn.microsoft.com/en-us/azure/databricks/dbfs/databricks-datasets).
+This demo uses the Azure Databricks [TPC-H sample dataset](https://learn.microsoft.com/azure/databricks/dbfs/databricks-datasets).
 The dataset is available out of the box in Databricks.

+The program uses a file [datamodel.json](GenerateDatabricksTOM/datamodel.json) in a custom format, containing the definition of the tabular model (tables, columns and relationships) and its mapping to Databricks tables and columns.

+Note: In the TPC-H dataset, the relationship from `lineitem` to `partsupp` is a foreign key over two columns.
+As the tabular model only supports single column relationships, only the first column is used (`partkey`).

 ## Prerequisites